 All Seniors in QAVTC skill-level classes are eligible to become the Rotary student of the month.
-Each QAVTC program is assigned a month throughout the year to nominate a Rotary student of the month.
+Each QAVTC program is assigned a month throughout the year to nominate a student.
 The students are honored at a Rotary club meeting and given a certificate of recognition.